Prag8855/aab/content/docs/freelance-visa-cover-letter.md

     guides/become-a-freelancer-in-germany.md
 ---

-This is the cover letter I submitted when I [applied for a German freelance visa](/guides/freelance-visa).
+This is the cover letter I submitted when I [applied for a German freelance visa](/guides/freelance-visa) in 2018.
 It's based on [this cover letter](/images/German-freelance-visa-cover-letter-example.png).

 **[How to apply for a freelance visa ➞](/guides/freelance-visa)**